ZNguyenLe/NguyensBookStore/NguyensBookStore/ReadMe.txt

 - solved the issue where it's complicating things inside the appsetting.json file
 - tried to see if the trash/edit icons would show but I have no records shown so it will not appear.
 - completed Assignment 2 Part 2 on 2021-11-14 at 1:15PM

+11/15/2021
+- had to update database in class before marking because the category form page kept crashing. with the error on the GetAll Method.